 - Medical Grand Rounds

-Mayo Clinic's departments of Neurology, Neurosurgery and Critical Care offer journal clubs and conferences that are available to fellows, as well.
+Mayo Clinic's departments of Neurology, Neurosurgery and Critical Care Medicine offer journal clubs and conferences that are available to fellows as well.

-During research elective rotations, you are required to attend Center for Translational Science Activities (CTSA) webcasts, which include topics on statistical design and research methodology.
+During research elective rotations, you are required to attend Center for Clinical and Translational Science (CCaTS) webcasts, which include topics on statistical design and research methodology.

-To ensure that you acquire adequate knowledge and develop your cognitive and procedural skills, your performance will be monitored carefully during the course of this fellowship.
-You will be evaluated formally by your supervising faculty member after each clinical rotation and will meet with the program director to review these evaluations.
-In addition, you will have opportunities to regularly evaluate the faculty, as well.
+To ensure that you acquire adequate knowledge and develop your cognitive and procedural skills, your performance is monitored carefully during the course of the Neurocritical Care Fellowship.
+You are evaluated formally by your supervising faculty member after each clinical rotation and meet with the program director to review these evaluations.
+In addition, you have opportunities to regularly evaluate the faculty.